Semisimple FJRW theory of polynomials with two variables: Introduction

-The result for the first case can be obtained from the result for FJRW theory of simple singularities in \cite{FJR}, see Theorem \ref{theorem-ade} and Theorem \ref{theorem-simple} in Section \ref{special-cases}.
+The result for the first case can be essentially obtained from the result for FJRW theory of simple singularities in \cite{FJR}, see Theorem \ref{theorem-ade} and Theorem \ref{theorem-simple} in Section \ref{special-cases}.
 The main focus is the second case.

 According to \cite[Theorem 3.4]{Abr}, a Frobenius algebra is semisimple if and only if the {\em characteristic element} of the Frobenius algebra is a unit.
 In quantum cohomology or FJRW theory, such a characteristic element is also called a {\em quantum Euler class}, see \eqref{quantum-euler-j2}.
 We will complete the proof of Theorem \ref{main} by computing the quantum Euler classes explicitly in Section \ref{sec-nonmax}.
 The key step is actually computing a specific genus-$0$ $5$-point FJRW invariant in \eqref{definition-5-point} which satisfies the {\em concavity axiom} in~\cite[Theorem 4.1.8]{FJR}.
 We give a general method to compute such FJRW invariants in Section \ref{5-point-appendix}.

-The current method does not work for the two exceptional cases $x^3+y^{15}$ or $x^5+y^{20}$, see Lemma \ref{delta-mu}.
+\begin{remark} \begin{enumerate} \item The same method we used here in the proof of Theorem \ref{main} also works for some other examples, such as the chain polynomial $x_1^3 +x_1x_2^8$, see \cite[Proposition 3.8]{HS}.
+However, it involves computation of certain correlators with broad insertions, which is not known in general.

-\begin{remark} For invertible polynomials with more than two variables, things get more complicated.
-When $N=3$, the FJRW theory of $(W=x_1^3+x_2^3+x_3^3, \<J\>)$ studied in \cite{LSZ} is not semisimple while the FJRW theory of $(W=x_1^p+x_2^q+x_3^r, \<J\>)$ is semisimple if any two of $p, q, r$ are coprime (because in this case $\<J\>=G_W$). \end{remark}
+\item For invertible polynomials with more than two variables, things get more complicated.
+When $N=3$, the FJRW theory of $(W=x_1^3+x_2^3+x_3^3, \<J\>)$ studied in \cite{LSZ} is not semisimple while the FJRW theory of $(W=x_1^p+x_2^q+x_3^r, \<J\>)$ is semisimple if any two of $p, q, r$ are coprime (because in this case $\<J\>=G_W$). \end{enumerate} \end{remark}